mmkke/GMRI/EDA.md

 ### make run_eda
 Command to run eda and create and populate figures for for EDA.md
+* Note Arial Font may not be available on some systems and could throw warning

 ### make clean
 Command to clean Data